-The perpetrator can be anyone in a leadership position from a pastor, counselor, elder, youth leader, deacon or Sunday school teacher.
+The perpetrator can be anyone in a leadership position from a pastor, priest, counselor, elder, youth leader, deacon or Sunday school teacher.

 Sexual misconduct can take many forms: from a married leader being verbally flirtatious with another woman to a situation involving physical contact.

 In the Biblical context: when a church leader engages in adultery, rape, fornication, homosexuality or any form of sexual abuse including unwanted flirtatious advances or innuendos, this can be identified as sexual misconduct.

 The Causes of Sexual Misconduct by a Church Leader